sienar-cms/sienar/docs/devs/guides/plugin-providers/overriding-ui-components.md

 Sienar does most of the base layout work for you with the `SienarLayoutBase` component.
 You can use your own layout class if you want.
 You can even override the default layout (more on that in a moment).
 But if you want to continue using `SienarLayoutBase` and its derived components, you can still customize parts of the layout using the `IComponentProvider`.

-**NOTE**: While it's possible to configure the `IComponentProvider` anywhere, it's only intended to be configured via a plugin.
-The behavior of configuring plugin providers outside a plugin is undefined, and will likely result in unexpected functionality.
-For that reason, every example will show you how to configure the `IComponentProvider` via the `ISienarPlugin.SetupComponents()` method.

 ## Overriding the root `<App>` component

 ### Background